 Diminishing Perch Population

-There is no better example of a crashing fishery then to take a look at the yields of recreational and commercial hauls for perch over the last 30 years.
-On the commercial side, the same five to eight fishermen have been harvesting from Saginaw Bay the entire time.
+There is no better example of a crashing fishery than to look at the yields of recreational and commercial hauls for perch over the last 30 years.
+On the commercial side, five to eight fishermen have been harvesting from Saginaw Bay the entire time.
 Thus the year-to-year harvest has been fairly consistent.
 However, the recreational fishing take of perch has absolutely crashed.

 So looking at the 31 years (1986-2017) of data by the Michigan Department of Natural Resources (DNR), commercial fishing harvested 2.1 million (19%) pounds of perch while the sports fishing has taken over 9.0 million (81%) pounds of perch from Saginaw Bay.